 "When a parent comes in with their kid, what kind of game do they allow them to play?"
 Pearson says, "they could be good parents across the board but it all comes down to how (the children) are raised."

+In a 90-page decision, Supreme Court Justices ruled the choice is ultimately up to the parents if their child is mature enough to play certain titles.
 The Entertainment Software Rating Board or ESRB posts suggested age groups on just about every game.
 It's system rates games for content suitable for Everyone to Teen and Mature (17 or older).
 However, in Louisiana, these are just suggestions.
 Game stores like Pearson's Play-N-Trade have the option to deny a sale of certain games to minors, but it's up to the clerk's discretion.
+Monday's ruling now makes it more difficult for government to regulate these sales and instead, puts it in the hands of parents.

 Disregard all the goofy talk about Borderlands and its million-plus guns, or its "Diablo 2 starring Mad Max" premise; the one thing you absolutely need to know about Borderlands is that it's basically Mario Party for FPS fans.
 No, that doesn't mean that Borderlands is suddenly a board game full of mascots, fluctuating rules, and silly minigames.
 It's that Borderlands is a game where the single-player ranges from good to downright boring or frustrating; but when you add multiple players to a session, it becomes a delightful fusion of cooperative mechanics, a simple (yet effective) reward scheme, and solid gunplay.
 It's secretly the party game for people who disdain minigames, but love to shoot things in the face.